thinkful-ei-orka/myclientele-f5-api/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;"client_id": "1",
 &nbsp;&nbsp;&nbsp;&nbsp;"sales_rep_id": "5", (Sales rep id is found through JWT authentication and attached to the report in the database)
 &nbsp;&nbsp;&nbsp;&nbsp;"date": "2016-06-23T02:10:25.000Z",
 &nbsp;&nbsp;&nbsp;&nbsp;"notes": "General manager does not follow planogram.
-Need to speak with my manager about this problem.",
+Need to speak with my manager about this problem."
-&nbsp;&nbsp;&nbsp;&nbsp;"photo_url": ""
 }

 ### GET `/reports/:id`